Expanded Compulsory Coverage in Construction

 Home renovation work exemption

-IOs, SPs, partners in a partnership, and EOs of a corporation engaged in construction are exempt from compulsory coverage if the deemed employer is engaged exclusively in exempt home renovation work.
+IOs, SPs, partners in a partnership and EOs of a corporation engaged in construction are exempt from compulsory coverage if the deemed employer is engaged exclusively in exempt home renovation work.

-Exempt home renovation work means construction work that is performed
+Exempt home renovation work means construction work that is performed:

-• by an IO, SP, a partner or EO and,
+• by an IO, SP, a partner or EO, and

 • on an existing private residence that is, or will be occupied by, the person who directly retains the IO, SP, partnership, or corporation, or by a member of the person’s family.